Anmolhive/Create_post_of_post_type_as_meta_field_WordPress/README.md

 Hi, This is Anmol Singh.

-Today I am going to Make all the posts of a specific post_type as a category of Page in WordPress Back-End and Show you how to Call it in the Front-End.
+Today I am going to make all the posts of a specific post_type as a category of Page in WordPress Back-End and Show you how to Call it in the Front-End.

-So, Let us Assume that we have a post_type in WordPress name "doctor" and we want to Create page with Some Doctor that we can manipulate from Back-End.
+So, Let us Assume that we have a post_type in WordPress name "doctor" and we want to create a page with Some Doctors that we can manipulate from Back-End.

-Now, Let's Dive in logic:-
+Now, Let's Dive into logic:-

 1. We need a meta field with all the Doctor's post ID.

 2. We need to select it with checkBox.

-3. Now, We need to save our Selection in Data-base.
+3. Now, We need to save our Selection in the database.

 4. And, Lastly we need to call it on the page and make it Mark whenever Back-end Opens, So we know which are selected before.

 Now, Let's Jump to Code:-